A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: THEORY AND METHODS

 where,

-These steps ensure that the extended image matches the observed image in central locations, while gradually fading to zero in the extended regions.
-In Figure \ref{supportfig}, an example observed blurred image, its extended version, and the spatial support region are shown.
+These steps ensure that the extended image matches the blurry image in central locations, while gradually fading to zero in the extended regions.
+In Figure \ref{supportfig}, an example blurry image, its extended version, and the spatial support region are shown.
 For all steps of the proposed algorithm, the extended image is utilized.
+During implementation, the $\epsilon$ parameter of the proposed $l_1$ ball projection in each iteration was set to be the 98\% of the $l_1$ norm of the iterate.